Mehulrk7432/Portfolio_React-Js/README.md

 ![GitHub forks](https://img.shields.io/github/forks/soumyajit4419/Portfolio?color=red&logo=github&style=for-the-badge)

 </center>

-## TL;DR

-You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [Mehulrk7432](https://github.com/Mehulrk7432/Portfolio_React-Js).
-Thanks!

 ## Built With

 My personal portfolio <a href="https://portfolio-react-js-lilac.vercel.app/" target="_blank">soumyajit.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>